© Lynk media, some rights reserved (CC-BY-SA) · Wikimedia Commons

 Overview

-Amaranthus retroflexus is a summer annual in the family Amaranthaceae reaching 12–72 inches (30–180 cm) tall.
-Stems are erect, stout, and rough-hairy, often branching from the base, with a reddish to pinkish taproot that gives the plant its common name.
+Amaranthus retroflexus is a summer annual in the family Amaranthaceae spp. reaching 12–72 inches (30–180 cm) tall.
+Stems are erect, stout, and rough-hairy, often branching from the base, with a reddish to pinkish taproot that gives the species its common name redroot.
 Leaves are alternate, ovate to rhombic, 1.5–6 inches (4–15 cm) long, dull green with prominent veins on the underside, borne on long petioles.
-Flowers are small, greenish, and densely packed into stiff, bristly terminal and axillary panicles 2–8 inches (5–20 cm) long.
-A single plant produces 100,000 to over 200,000 seeds.
-Seeds are small, round, glossy black, approximately 0.04 inch (1 mm) in diameter, and remain viable in soil for 10–40 years.
-Foliage accumulates nitrates and oxalates, particularly when growing in nitrogen-rich soils, making it toxic to livestock when consumed in quantity.
-Classified as a major agricultural weed worldwide, competing with row crops for water, nutrients, and light.
-Some populations have developed resistance to ALS-inhibiting and triazine herbicides.
+Flowers are small and greenish, densely packed into stiff bristly terminal and axillary panicles 2–8 inches (5–20 cm) long.
+A single mature plant produces 100,000 to over 200,000 seeds, and the seeds are small, round, glossy black, approximately 0.04 inch (1 mm) in diameter, remaining viable in soil for 10–40 years.
+Foliage accumulates nitrates and oxalates, particularly when the plant grows in nitrogen-rich soil, producing toxicity in livestock that consume the plant in quantity.
+The species is classified as a major agricultural weed worldwide and competes with row crops for water, nutrients, and light.
+Some populations have developed herbicide resistance to ALS-inhibiting and triazine herbicide groups.

 Native Range

-Native to tropical and subtropical regions of the Americas, with the precise center of origin uncertain.
-Naturalized on every continent except Antarctica, occurring from sea level to approximately 7,500 feet (2,300 m) elevation in disturbed agricultural land, roadsides, gardens, and waste areas.Suggested Uses
+Amaranthus retroflexus is native to the tropical and subtropical regions of the Americas, with the precise center of origin uncertain.
+The species has naturalized on every continent except Antarctica, occurring from sea level to approximately 7,500 feet (2,300 m) elevation in disturbed agricultural land, roadsides, gardens, and waste areas.Suggested Uses

 Appearance